bupt-ai-cz/LLVIP/README.md

 ## Call For Contributions

 Welcome to point out errors in data annotation.
+Please refer to the annotation tutorial.
 Also welcome to contribute more data annotations, such as segmentation.
 Please contact us.

 ## Contact